Yandex Cloud

 You can connect to Managed Service for PostgreSQL cluster hosts:

-• Over the internet, if you configured public access for the appropriate host.
-You can only connect to such hosts over an SSL connection.
+• Via the internet, if you configured public access for these hosts.
+These hosts can only be accessed over SSL.

 • From Yandex Cloud virtual machines located in the same cloud network.
-If the host is not publicly accessible, there is no need to use SSL for connections from such virtual machines.
+For hosts without public access, SSL is not required to connect to them from these virtual machines.

-• From a container in Yandex Serverless Containers.
-If the host is not publicly accessible, the container must be located in the same cloud network.
+• From a Yandex Serverless Containers container.
+For hosts without public access, this container must be located in the same cloud network.

 For more information, see the service documentation.